aTrujillo04/Tokinomo-control-with-flet-and-fastapi/README.md

 python3 app.py
 ```

-And then, entering in **any offline/online devide** the following url for the site, for example:
+And then, entering in **any offline/online devide** the url for the site, for example:

 ```bash
 http://**<IP_ADDRESS>**:9000/frontend/